Pharmaceutical Affairs Act

 The term “prohibited drugs” as used in this Act shall refer to any of the following:

-Quotas regarding the personal-use pharmaceuticals referred to in Subparagraph 2 of the preceding Paragraph shall be determined by the central health competent authority in conjunction with the Ministry of Finance.
+Quotas regarding the personal-use pharmaceuticals referred to in Subparagraph 2 of the preceding paragraph shall be determined by the central competent health authority in conjunction with the Ministry of Finance.

 Article 23